garylirocks/quickrefs/sql-exam-cheatsheet.markdown

   - SQL MI and SQL in VM
   - NOT SQL DB

+- Preferred online strategy for SQL MI
+  - DMS
+  - MI Link
+  - NOT LRS

 ## Performance

+### Storage

+- Shrink files
+  - DBCC SHRINKDATABASE - shrink the size of data and log files for an entire db
+  - DBCC SHRINKFILE - shrink the size of a paticular file
+  - sp_clean_db_free_space - clean up space within files, not reduce file size
+  - sp_clean_db_file_free_space - similar, on specific file

+- Disk strping steps:
+  - A storage pool
+  - A virtual disk using stripe layout
+  - A volume

+### DMV

+- `sys.resource_stats` - in `master`, historical CPU/storage usage data for an Azure SQL Database, has db name and start_time
+- `sys.dm_db_resource_stats` - in each DB, one row every 15 seconds, only data for last hour
+- `sys.dm_pdw_nodes_*` - for Azure Synapse Analytics and Analytics Platform System (PDW)

 ### Indexes

 - Nonclustered indexes
   - Enables efficient lookups, reduces full table scans

+### Query

+- See query parameter values:
+  - Enable Lightweight_Query_Profiling in db
+  - Enable Last_Query_Plan_Stats in db

 ### SQL Server